Medical Practice Management Services for Physicians

-In addition to my revenue building service, the following is a partial list of the specialized services I offer to physician medical practices.
-Please feel free to call me at 281-379-5988 to inquire about any of them.
+In addition to my revenue-building service, I offer a range of specialized offerings to physician medical practices, of which a partial list is below.
+Please feel free to call me at 281-379-5988 to inquire about any of these services.

 If required, a compilation or preparation of financial statements is defined as presenting in the form of financial statements information that is the representation of management (owners) without undertaking to express any assurance on the statements.